apollographql/apollo/docs/source/references/graph-manager-data-privacy.md

 ---
 title: Graph Manager data privacy and compliance
-description: Control what Graph Manager ingests and learn about GDPR
+description: Understand what Graph Manager ingests and learn about GDPR
 ---

 You can configure Apollo Server to automatically trace the execution of your requests and forward that information to Graph Manager.
 Graph Manager uses this trace data to reconstruct both operation-level timing data for given query shapes and field-level timing data for your overall schema.
 This data is available for you to explore and visualize in the Graph Manager interface.